-Under New Hampshire state law, all UNH faculty and staff members, coaches, teaching assistants (TAs), research assistants, hall directors, resident assistants (RAs), community assistants (CAs), and student workers who have University jobs having leadership, and/or supervisor responsibilities, and/or who mentor other students (e.g., Center for Academic Resources (C-FAR) academic mentors and tutors, Student Senate leaders.
-UNH Police safety escorts, youth camp counselors, and recreation department team captains) - are required to report sexual assault and related offenses.
+All UNH faculty and staff members, coaches, teaching assistants (TAs), research assistants, hall directors, resident assistants (RAs), community assistants (CAs), and Student Senate Executive Leaders (in the capacity of that role) are required to report sexual assault and related offenses.

-New Hampshire’s RSA 632-A, entitled Chapter 632-A: Sexual Assault and Related Offenses, provides a comprehensive description of criminal laws related to sexual violence here at UNH.
+New Hampshire’s RSA 632-A, entitled Chapter 632-A: Sexual Assault and Related Offenses, provides a comprehensive description of criminal laws related to sexual violence.

 New Hampshire RSA 173-B provides the opportunity for persons impacted by sexual violence and harassment to petition for a court order of protection, which prevents an offender from ongoing contact and protection against further abuse, in particular, these actions:

 - Assault or reckless conduct

 - Destruction of property

 - Cruelty to animals